SohrabSamimi/Physics-Informed-Neural-Networks-example/README.md

 # Physics-Informed Neural Networks in 1D

-PINNs were developed by Raissi et al. in 2017 in this article https://arxiv.org/abs/1711.10561.
+PINNs were developed by Raissi et al. in 2017 in this article: https://arxiv.org/abs/1711.10561.

 Standard Neural Networks (NNs) generally fail at solving even simple linear PDEs.
 PINNs use NNs and incorporate the PDE inside the